caden3k18/CommandLineAutomation/README.md

 Network communications with datagram sockets make it possible to send administration commands over a network as well as to execute scripts remotely.
 Static commands are stored in an SQLite database for easy modification and reference.

-Access a list of commands with descriptions in the DB file with 'cmd <computer host name> listcommands' Search for command details based on a keyword with 'cmd <computer host name> commandslike <keyword>' Translate a command into it's original Microsoft format with 'cmd <computer host name> commandtranslation <tagName>
+Access a list of commands with descriptions in the DB file with 'cmd <computer host name> listcommands'

+Search for command details based on a keyword with 'cmd <computer host name> commandslike <keyword>'

+Translate a command into it's original Microsoft format with 'cmd <computer host name> commandtranslation <tagName>'

 There are a few things that still need to be developed into this project to make it a little more robust.
 I may add a scheduling system and a trigger event system.
 I have already provided a simple alert notification option that would compliment and event trigger situation nicely.
 A simple example of this can be seen in CommandLineExecutor.java with the DISM based health scan function.
 The tagName is healthcheck.